olcf/hands-on-with-frontier/challenges/Python_QML_Basics/README.md

     scheduler = lr_scheduler.StepLR(optimizer, step_size=10, gamma=gamma_lr_scheduler)
 ```

 Finally here is where the data is analyzed.
-Assuming that the data is loaded correctly as mentioned above, this takes the pictures from the folder and resizes them, among other transformations, to allow for the neural network to interface with them correctly.
+This takes the pictures from the folder and resizes them, among other transformations, to allow for the neural network to interface with them correctly.
 This is because unlike some datasets, there are many different image sizes in ImageNet, which otherwise would result in errors with the NN if analyzed as it started.
 More info can be found [here](https://towardsdatascience.com/how-to-train-cnns-on-imagenet-ab8dd48202a9).

 ```python
     data_transforms = {